Margot von Renesse

 Margot von Renesse (born 5 February 1940 in Berlin; died 17 June 2022) was a German politician.

 Life

-Renesse studied German law at University of Münster.
-Since 1969 Renesse became a member of German political party SPD.
-Since 1972 she worked as judge in Bochum.
-From 1990 to 2002 Renesse was a member of German Bundestag.
+Renesse studied German law at the University of Münster.
+In 1969 Renesse became a member of the German political party SPD.
+From 1972, she worked as a judge in Bochum.
+From 1990 to 2002 Renesse was a member of the German Bundestag.

 She was married and had four children.
 One of her sons Jan-Robert von Renesse became a judge.
 She died in June 2022.